 A final word

-This is a really testing time for most of us and if you’re struggling, you’re not alone.
+If you’re struggling, you’re not alone.
 Implement some of the strategies I’ve suggested and see what successes you gain.

 If you liked this post, join one of my online classes, I’d love to see you there!